-Named by Anthony-Hall Martin for Prester John, legendary priest-king of ancient Africa.
-(João being the Portuguese for ‘John’) João was a very large bull, with a shoulder height of 340cm.
+Named by Anthony-Hall Martin after Prester John, the legendary priest-king of ancient Africa.
+(João being the Portuguese for ‘John’) João was a very large bull with a shoulder height of 340cm.

-João was wounded by poachers in 1982, at this time he was immobilized to investigate the damage.
-Fortunately the wounds were not fatal, and after a dose of antibiotics and cleaning of the wounds he was revived.
-While immobilized he was fitted with a radio collar and measurements of his tusks taken, he tusks were an estimated combined 130kg which at the time would have made him the heaviest ivory carrier of the Magnificent Seven.
+João was wounded by poachers in 1982; at this time, he was immobilized to investigate the damage.
+Fortunately, the wounds were not fatal, and after a dose of antibiotics and cleaning of the wounds, he was revived.
+While immobilized, he was fitted with a radio collar and measurements of his tusks were taken.
+His tusks were an estimated combined 130kg which at the time would have made him the heaviest ivory carrier of the Magnificent Seven.

-In 1984 (approximate age, 45 years) João broke both tusks close to the lip line (20-30cm), presumably in a fight with another bull.
-Unfortunately the pieces were never found and as a result João is the only member of the Magnificent Seven who is not represented in the Letaba Elephant Hall.
+In 1984 (approximately aged 45 years) João broke both tusks close to the lip line (20-30cm), presumably in a fight with another bull.
+Unfortunately, the pieces were never found, and as a result, João is the only member of the Magnificent Seven who is not represented in the Letaba Elephant Hall.

-Uniquely unlike several of the other Magnificent Seven bull, Kambaku was always seen alone.
-He was more than 55-years-old when he was shot in late 1985 by Regional Ranger Lynn van Rooyen from the Lower Sabie Ranger Section.
-The bull was in obvious pain from a bullet wound suffered during a foray across the Crocodile River into a neighboring sugar cane fields.
+Unlike several of the other Magnificent Seven bull, Kambaku was always seen alone.
+He was more than 55 years old when he was shot in late 1985 by Regional Ranger Lynn van Rooyen from the Lower Sabie Ranger Section.
+The bull was in obvious pain from a bullet wound suffered during a foray across the Crocodile River into a neighbouring sugar cane fields.
 The bullet penetrated his left shoulder, leaving a large wound which eventually became septic.
-When he could not longer walk and it was clear that death was imminent, he was mercifully shot.
+When he could no longer walk, and it was clear that death was imminent, he was mercifully shot.

 (Kambaku’s tusks are on display in the Letaba Elephant Hall)

-This bull was named after former warden of the Kruger National Park Lou Steyn who was well known for his quick temper.
-(Mafunyane is the Tsonga word for ‘the irritable one’ which appropriately refers to the elephant’s disdain for, and intolerance of humans.)
+This bull was named after the former warden of the Kruger National Park – Lou Steyn – who was well known for his quick temper.
+(Mafunyane is the Tsonga word for ‘the irritable one’, which appropriately refers to the elephant’s intolerance of humans.)

 (Kloppers & Bornman (2005) (A Dictionary of KNP Place Names) gives the meaning of the name as “One who eats greedily”)

-Mafunyane’s tusks are fairly straight and their tips are worn to a chisel-edge by as a result of being rubbed on the ground as he moved.
+Mafunyane’s tusks are fairly straight, and their tips are worn to a chisel edge as a result of being rubbed on the ground as he moved.
 His tusks were perfectly symmetrical and of identical length and mass.
-The bull had a 10cm hole in the right side of his skull that extended into his nasal cavity allowing him to breathe through this passage.
-One of his toes on his left hind foot was splayed to one side so that he left a distinctive impression, distinguishable from other elephants.
+The bull had a 10cm hole in the right side of his skull that extended into his nasal cavity, allowing him to breathe through this passage.
+One of the toes on his left hind foot was splayed to one side so that he left a distinctive impression, distinguishable from other elephants.

-Mafunyane was the most famous of the “Magnificent Seven” although he was only seen in the wild by a handful of people, and was rarely seen by visitors as he kept well away from roads.
-This could be attributed to his shyness or to the fact that he chosen roaming area was very remote.
+Mafunyane was the most famous of the “Magnificent Seven” although he was only seen in the wild by a handful of people and was rarely seen by visitors as he kept well away from roads.
+This could be attributed to his shyness or to the fact that his chosen roaming area was very remote.

-The immobilization of Mafunyane on the 8 June 1983 to fit a radio collar and to make plaster cases of the bull’s ivory nearly spelled the end for this bull.
-When given the antidote to the immobilization drugs Mafunyane due to his immense tusk size was unable to ‘rock’ himself onto his chest which would have allowed him to stand up, and his repeated efforts caused him to dig his tusks further into the ground.
+The immobilization of Mafunyane on 8 June 1983 to fit a radio collar and to make plaster casts of the bull’s ivory nearly spelt the end for this bull.
+When given the antidote to the immobilization drugs Mafunyane due to his immense tusk size, was unable to ‘rock’ himself onto his chest, which would have allowed him to stand up, and his repeated efforts caused him to dig his tusks further into the ground.
 Several strategies were tried to raise him but all failed.
-After he had been down for several hours and front end loader was brought into assist the team.
-Mafunyane was eventually ‘scooped’ to his feet and the bull rose and ran into the nearby Mopane bushes much to the relief of the capture team.
+After he had been down for several hours and front-end loader was brought in to assist the team.
+Mafunyane was eventually ‘scooped’ to his feet, and the bull rose and ran into the nearby Mopane bushes, much to the relief of the capture team.

 Mafunyane’s remains were found on 16 November 1983 near Tari River, Northwest of Shingwedzi.
 He had been dead for approximately 3-4weeks and appeared to have died of natural causes.
 He was about 57 years old when he died.